drodriguezol/foundations-of-data-science-activities/README.md

 - **Sampling**: Involves selecting a smaller group (a sample) from a larger population.
 A/B testing uses samples to make inferences about the entire user base.
 - **Statistical Significance**: Helps determine if the observed differences between versions A and B are due to actual changes or random chance, ensuring that decisions are based on meaningful results.

+# Understanding Central Tendency

+Measures of central tendency help you understand the central point of a dataset, providing a single value that represents the typical value.
+The mean is the average, the median is the middle value when ordered, and the mode is the most frequent value.
+- **Mean vs. Median**

+The mean is greatly affected by outliers (extreme values), while the median is more resistant to them.
+Use the median when outliers are present, as it gives a more accurate representation of the typical value in such cases.
+-**Using the Mode**

+The mode is particularly useful for categorical data (like survey responses) as it highlights the most common category.
+For example, in a survey on employee satisfaction, the mode would show the most frequent response, giving insights into overall sentiment.